Family Engagement Counselor

-Student Health Services is operated by White House Clinics and is located in St. Joseph Berea Hospital right on the edge of campus.
-Student Health Services for no additional charge each term after the required health fee has been paid.
-They are able to receive care for acute illness (sore throats, urinary tract infections, bronchitis, sexually transmitted infections, etc.); chronic care (diabetes, high blood pressure, etc.); and screenings/health maintenance (pap smears, sports and other physicals, health education, etc.).
+Student Health Services is located right on the edge of campus and is operated by White House Clinics in St. Joseph Berea Hospital.
+Students are entitled to unlimited visits to Student Health Services for no additional charge each term after the required health fee has been paid.
+They are able to receive care for acute illness (sore throats, urinary tract infections, bronchitis, sexually transmitted infections, etc.); chronic issues (diabetes, high blood pressure, etc.); and screenings/health maintenance (pap smears, sports and other physicals, health education, etc.).
 Various immunizations and allergy injections are also available to students at no cost.
 Student Health Services of White House Clinics has a strong network for specialty care, and provides referrals for some services such as x-rays, MRI’s, and specialty physicians.

 Dental services are also provided to Berea College students through White House Clinics.

-We also have Berea College Counseling Services available at no costs to students.
-Berea College Counseling Services attempts to meet the personal and developmental needs of individual students through individual counseling, group counseling, and crisis intervention.
+Students can also utilize Berea College Counseling Services at no cost.
+Berea College Counseling Services supports the personal and developmental needs of individual students through individual counseling, group counseling, and crisis intervention.
 All counseling services are completely confidential.

 DAS works with prospective Berea College students with disabilities to determine what challenges they may face and what accommodations may be available to them if they are admitted to Berea.

 Services through DAS are voluntary and provided upon student request.
 Students are invited to meet with the Director of Disability & Accessibility Services to register after they have been admitted.